 Come for a day full of fun!
-Join us for our spring plant sale, lecture by well-known plantsman Barney Lipscomb, delicious BBQ lunch and a beautiful garden.
-The kids corner will be filled with many hands-on, fun-filled activities and those 12 & under get in for free!
+Join us for our spring plant sale, lecture by well-known plantsman, Bill Thomas, delicious BBQ lunch and a beautiful garden.

-Date: Friday, May 19th and Saturday, May 20th, rain or shine!
+Dates: Friday, May 18th and Saturday, May 19th, rain or shine!

 Location: Moore Farms Botanical Garden

-Lunch: A scrumptious BBQ lunch will be served from Noon to 1:30 pm.
-If there are any special dietary restrictions, please contact Rebecca Turk at email@example.com
+Lunch: For just $8 if you preregister and $10 on the day of, there will be a scrumptious BBQ lunch served from Noon to 1:30 pm.
+If there are any special dietary restrictions, please contact Roberta Burns at firstname.lastname@example.org.

 8:30 am - 3:00 pm